Shilo-05/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

    Measure the model’s performance on the test data with relevant metrics.

 ## Program:

-**Program to  implement a Decision Tree model for tumor classification.**

 ```
+# Program to  implement a Decision Tree model for tumor classification.

+# Import the necessary libraries
 import pandas as pd
 from sklearn.model_selection import train_test_split
 from sklearn.tree import DecisionTreeClassifier